MAGIC-nexus/GAME/installation.md

 db.password = <password_accesso_db>
 ```
+Expand WAR project file and edit the file: `webapps/CARTELLA_PROGETTO/WEB-INF/config.properties`

-Any time the file has been edited You need to restart the Tomcat server and the application will point to the custom database.
-A "*Connessione Ok*" message will appear in the log file of Tomcat.
+Once the file has been saved You need to restart the Tomcat server and the application will point to the custom database.
+A "*Connessione Ok*" message will appear in the log file of Tomcat in case of success.

 ## Apache Tomcat 8:
 Download the Apache Tomcat “Binary Distributions”